whiprandolph/bestseller/Part 2 - Why Are We So Lost？/08 - The Source of Racism and Hatred, And How to Live Without Them.md

 Do they just vote every few years and complain about politicians between elections?
 Do they believe that "god" chose their leader, and despite the endless corruption, do they have "faith" that "god's will" is being carried out?
 Or is there a responsibility people could take to ensure that only the most selfless people become leaders?

-Can you imagine having leaders who were so humble that they would never campaigned for office?
+Can you imagine having leaders who were so humble that they would never campaign for office?
 How would they even become leaders then?

 Martín Prechtel described how Tzutujil Mayan leaders gave away their wealth each time they reached a new level of leadership, putting them on the same level as everyone else -- and these leaders were expected to _never campaign for office_.
 Likewise, traditional Cheyenne warriors were trained from childhood never to brag about their moments of bravery, instead trusting that other warriors would tell their stories on their behalf.

 It turns out, it's everyone's responsibility to notice people's good deeds and retell their stories so that people's reputation can grow without any campaigning or bragging.

 If you want to be able to live in a healthy culture, with leaders who serve the people instead of selfishly serving themselves, _notice other people's good deeds and tell their stories_.
 This is based on that first core spiritual practice of practical, aware gratitude for the gifts of others.
 Each good deed is a gift, and one way to receive that gift graciously is to tell the story so that others know.